 So much that could go so very wrong goes just as right instead in the hands of director Elliot Nugent.
-He keeps the shadows alive and makes sure a creepy wind accompanying the fine Enrst Toch score (which never gets cutesy just creepy), and the outdoors around the house is a big swampy soundstage rather than bringing the mood down with drab outdoor footage, which earns it a high mark; the secret panel-to-the-small-garden-hut climax conjures the expressionist shadows of Cabinet of Caligari, replete with the maniac's dramatic posturing.
-And the rest of the cast is sublime for fans of the genre: George Zucco reads the will and is the first to get murdered; Gale Sondergaard is the housekeeper in tune with the mysterious chimes and 'murmurs' of the old house; and nobody sings or titters like an imbecile, not even cousin Cecily and she has to hold her finger under her nose to keep from screaming.
+He keeps the shadows alive and makes sure a creepy wind accompanying the fine Enrst Toch score (which never gets cutesy just creepy), and the outdoors around the house is a big swampy fog-bound soundstage rather than bringing the mood down with drab outdoor footage, which earns it a high mark; the secret panel-to-the-small-garden-hut climax conjures the expressionist shadows of Cabinet of Caligari, replete with the maniac's dramatic posturing - very high mark.
+What a cast!
+George Zucco reads the will and is the first to get murdered; Gale Sondergaard is the housekeeper in tune with the mysterious chimes and 'murmurs' of the old house; and nobody sings or titters like an imbecile, not even cousin Cecily and she has to hold her finger under her nose to keep from screaming.
 Top marks.
-It was such a perfect lightning bolt synergy of style, substance, and cast chemistry that Hope reunited with them both when they played his Nazi pursuers three years later in My Favorite Blonde.
-Cat and the Canary was a big enough hit that Goddard reunited with Hope in The Ghost Breakers which has more supernatural elements than their original pairing and is generally considered the better film, but man, I'll take them both.
+It was such a perfect lightning bolt synergy of style, substance, and cast chemistry that Hope reunited with Sondergaard and Zucco when they played his Nazi pursuers three years later in My Favorite Blonde and one year later with Goddard in The Ghost Breakers which has more supernatural elements than Cat and is generally considered the better film, but man, I'll take them both.
 It's still early in his career enough that Hope doesn't know yet just how great he is, but Nugent does, and the atmosphere is electric.
 Dragging my canoe behind me!